Looking for information about your firm's panel status?

 Pepper Money

-You should communicate with Pepper Money
+You would be advised to communicate with Pepper Money

 Pepper Money in their Part 2’s state: